 The August Yorkville Economic Development Committee and Planning and Zoning Commission meetings were cancelled.
-The proposal was reviewed at the Yorkville City Council meeting on August 8, 2023, with no comments, and will be reviewed again at the August 22, 2023, Yorkville City Council meeting.
+The proposal was reviewed at the Yorkville City Council meeting on August 8, 2023, with no comments, and was reviewed again at the August 22, 2023, Yorkville City Council meeting.
+The Yorkville City Council recommended approval of the proposal.
+A memo from the United City of Yorkville on the steps they would take to address odor complaints was included as Attachment 10.